Rigidity of high dimensional graph manifolds: Baum-Connes Conjecture and consequences

-\begin{corollary}[Zero-in-the-Spectrum conjecture] Let $M$ be a graph manifold, equipped with an arbitrary Riemannian metric.
+Let $M$ be an (extended) graph manifold, equipped with an arbitrary Riemannian metric.
 Then there exists some $p\geq 0$ so that zero lies in the spectrum of the Laplace-Beltrami operator $\Delta _p$ acting on square-integrable complex valued $p$-forms on $\tilde M$ (the universal cover of $M$). \end{corollary}